 Do you have some illustrating chops under your belt?
-If so, this is a great opportunity to show off your skills by illustrating your own custom avatar!
-If you are a designer who has a strong online presence, this works especially well because you can use the avatar seamlessly across all social media channels — they typically fit perfectly inside a small circle.
+If so, this is a great opportunity to show off your skills by illustrating your own custom avatar.
+If you're a designer who has a strong online presence, this works especially well because you can use the avatar seamlessly across all social media channels — they typically fit perfectly inside a small circle.

-Get creative and play around with different versions or facial expressions like our very own Rogie below.
+Get creative and play around with different versions or facial expressions that emulate your personality.
 Or, let your personality shine through like Lisa Engler who illustrated a mugshot of herself staying true to her witty and humorous vibe.

 Your brand logo doesn’t have to be a crazy, intricate masterpiece.
 Many designers prefer going with a minimalistic approach like a monogram or a simple symbol.
 This works great for making a bold statement and you’ll avoid overshadowing any of the awesome work you want to highlight in your portfolio.